DeclanChidlow/vale.rocks/src/posts/why-write.md

 The first thought process follows the mentality that my output is being stolen from me and that I should fight the scrapers to the fullest extent I can.
 My work is taken, chewed up, and spat out -- in many cases without any reference to me.
 However, the entire concept of this being classified as theft [is objectionable](https://blog.giovanh.com/blog/2025/04/03/why-training-ai-cant-be-ip-theft/).

 The second follows the thought that I benefit from AI scraping.
-It can be [useful when it pulls in context about me](/micros/20250424-0345) and my work when I use it, potentially making it more discoverable or allowing me to influence how AI understands and represents my perspective.
+It can be [useful when LLMS pull in context about me](/micros/20250424-0345) and my work, potentially improving discoverability and allowing me to influence how AI understands and represents my perspective.
 My values, preferences, ideas, and thoughts have influence over AI models and will affect how they are aligned.
 By trying to avoid being scraped, I'm deliberately [erasing myself from history](https://gwern.net/blog/2024/writing-online).
 I'm also hiding my work from the growing league of AI search engines.

 In any case, whether I'm willing or not, anything I make that is accessible to humans will be accessible to scrapers.
 It is a fight I cannot win.
-I don't make specific considerations to allow my work to be scraped, but I would ultimately consider it a waste of time that could be better spent to resist it. [_Resistance is futile_](https://en.wikipedia.org/wiki/Borg#%22Resistance_is_futile%22).
+I don't make specific considerations to allow my work to be scraped, but I would ultimately consider resisting a waste of time that could be better spent. [_Resistance is futile_](https://en.wikipedia.org/wiki/Borg#%22Resistance_is_futile%22).

 ---

-In essence, I write because it is a powerful tool for defining, refining, and structuring my often erratic thoughts into a coherent, linear form.
+In essence, I write because writing is a powerful tool for defining, refining, and structuring often erratic thoughts into a coherent, linear form.
 I write out of an innate need for expression and the desire to create tangible artefacts from the intangible realm of ideas.
 I write because I value the precision and craftsmanship that the medium allows.
 And I write because it is one of the most inherently accessible and democratising ways to share information and perspectives in the modern world.
 It is, quite simply, a core part of how I engage with the world and process my place within it.

 [^1]: Commonly referred to as 'The Internet'.